 1. Regular Exercise

 Physical activity is crucial for maintaining healthy blood flow to the brain and reducing the risk of cognitive decline.
+For more ideas on keeping pets active and engaged, see our tips for keeping your home pet-friendly and safe.

 - Tip: Incorporate gentle walks into your daily routine.
 If your senior dog has mobility issues, consider low-impact exercises like swimming or walking on soft surfaces.